DanBzl/Finapp/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --prod --build-optimizer` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Important: After built

+Do not forget to change the `<base href="/"> to <base href="./">` in the built directory before the release of the app

 ## Running unit tests